JoeyChords/headline-fights-api/README.txt

 signed in user sees own choices vs community choices.
 Just score bars on top of each other.
 Out of 100 percent, the percentage of times they chose those things.

+{
+    name: String,
+    email: String,
+    password: String,
+    headlines: [
+      {
+        // the headlines the user has seen and rated
+        headline_id: Number,
+        publication: String,
+        chose_correctly: Boolean, // did the user choose the correct origin publication of the headline?
+        democrat_republican_na: String, // the user's feeling about which political party the headline might respresent or if it isn't applicable
+        inflammatory_rating: Number, // number from 1 to 10 representing the disturbance the headline seems to want to cause },
+    ],
+  },

+db.users.updateOne({name:'Test 17'}, {$push:{headlines:{headline_id: 3}}})

+db.users.findOne({name:'Test 17'}) then iterate through headlines ids to test against current headline id.
+If a match, get another headline.
+If no match, send over.

+db.users.find({photo_source_url:null})

+set headline stat fields to 0, then use $inc to increment.
+Can't increment from null.